mahmudml/mahmudml/README.md

-- 👋 Hi, I’m @mahmudml
+- 👋 Hi, I’m Mahmudur Rahman.
-- 👀 I’m interested in Machine Learning, Deep Learning and Data Science
+- 👀 I’m interested in Machine Learning, Deep Learning and Data Science.
 - 🌱 I’m currently learning Machine Learning mainly using python.
 - 💞️ I’m looking to collaborate on Machine learning, Deep Learning and Data Science projects.
 - 📫 How to reach me: email me at mahmud1363@gmail.com